 - Chemistry series with associated labs- one year series of chemistry.

 In addition to the previously mentioned prerequisites, the following courses must be completed.
 Only two of the following courses can be in progress or planned for completion by mid-May prior to starting the DPT program.

 - Exercise Physiology with lab- one course taken in the past 7 years from date of application

 - Trigonometry OR Calculus OR Pre-Calculus - one course taken in the past 10 years from date of application.
 (An AP test score of 4 or higher in Trigonometry or calculus can fulfill this requirement; your score must be viewable on your application)

 - General Psychology - (AP NOT ACCEPTED) one course within 10 years from date of application.
 An additional psychology course may be used in lieu of general psychology

 - Additional Psychology- one course within 10 years from the date of application.
 Must be taken through a Psych department.
 ESS/Kinesiology Sports Psychology courses will NOT meet this requirement.

 - Statistics -(AP NOT ACCEPTED) one course taken in the past 10 years from date of application; NOT an introductory course.
 Statistics course must cover ANOVA (analysis of variation), correlation, and regression testing.* (Please submit course description and syllabus if you have questions to email@example.com)

 All prerequisite coursework must be completed by the end of spring semester, prior to the start of the DPT program (Summer Semester; mid-May).

-Prerequisite Courses (articulations) from other Utah Schools that satisfy University of Utah DPT program requirements.
-Click here to download a list of courses at area institutions
+Check the list of prerequisite courses (articulations) from other Utah institutions that satisfy University of Utah DPT program requirements.
+Click here to download a list of courses at area institutions.

 Other Application Requirements